ayoayco/web-component-base/README.md

 1. `HTMLElement.dataset` for attributes prefixed with `data-*`.
 Read more about this [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).
 1. Methods for reading/writing attribute values: `setAttribute(...)` and `getAttribute(...)`; note that managing the attribute names as strings can be difficult as the code grows.

-## Styling (beta)
+## Styling

-Upcoming on **v2.1.0**: When using the built-in `html` function for tagged templates, a style object of type `Partial<CSSStyleDeclaration>` can be passed to any element's `style` attribute.
+When using the built-in `html` function for tagged templates, a style object of type `Partial<CSSStyleDeclaration>` can be passed to any element's `style` attribute.
 This allows for calculated and conditional styles.
 Read more on style objects [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration).

 Try it now with this [example on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/bGzXjwQ?editors=1010)
 ```js